segabl/exalted-emerald/README.md

 - Makes move tutors reusable
 - Increases the chance for mirage island to appear (from n/65535 to n/255 with n being the number of Pokémon in your party)
 - Increases view distance when not using flash and removes the overlay completely when using flash
+- Updates berry yield and grow time to OrAs values